flintinatux/spintax_parser/README.md

 # SpintaxParser

-Monkey patches two new string methods to unspin text written in spintax for automated article generation.
+A Ruby mixin to parse "spintax", a text format used for automated article generation.
 Can handle nested spintax.

 ## Installation